MitchStreet/Stock-Management-Program/README.md

 ## Utilised by:

-This software is used by
+This software is used by:

 - The Christie NHS Trust